cosu/aws-dotnetcore/README.md

 * Register the host with DynDns.

-* Instead of manually managing the AWS security group permissions you periodically run this tool to update the security group.
+* Instead of manually managing the AWS security group permissions periodically run this tool to update the security group.

 ### Configuration